Nicholas Szécsényi: Second trial and exile

 John Garai died before 9 April 1428.
 After his death, Szécsényi remained the guest of Garai's widow Princess Hedwig of Masovia.
 This support by his maternal relatives led to his second trial.
 Sigismund returned to Hungary in October 1434, after that serious accusations have been made against Hedwig and Szécsényi.
 In March 1435, the Hungarian Diet which assembled in Pressburg (today Bratislava, Slovakia) began a process against Hedwig, who was accused of poisoning her husband, feared that he could discover her adulterous affair with Szécsényi.
-The testimony of members of the Garai family where enough evidence for King Sigismund, who dictated a harsh punishment against Hedwig: all her property was confiscated, and she was imprisoned for life in the castle of her husband's family, while Szécsényi was exiled from the kingdom with the "eternal shame of infidelity".
+The testimony of members of the Garai family where enough evidence for King Sigismund, who dictated a harsh punishment against Hedwig: all her property was confiscated, and she was imprisoned for life in the castle of her husband's family, while Szécsényi was exiled from the kingdom with the "eternal shame of infidelity" in October 1435.

 Szécsényi fled Hungary for Venice, where he spent the rest of his life.
+Initially, he lived next to the Chiesa della Santissima Trinità in Castello, Venice, then (from April 1437) at the Chiesa di San Simeone Profeta in Santa Croce.
+He rented both palaces.
 According to a contract from 19 November 1436, he had sent his familiaris John Pelsőci to take over 100 gold ducats from his cousin Ladislaus Garai, Ban of Macsó.
-Garai handed over the amount requested, but Pelsőci later claimed he was attacked and robbed by highwaymen, while travelled back to Venice, and lost half of the amount.
+Garai handed over the amount requested, but Pelsőci later claimed he was attacked and robbed by highwaymen, while traveled back to Venice, and lost half of the amount.
 Szécsényi did not believe the story and reported him to the authorities of Padua, which arrested and imprisoned Pelsőci.
 According to the contract, Szécsényi and Pelsőci agreed that the latter one will repay his debt of 72 ducats (including litigation costs and Szécsényi's travel expenses to Padua) at 2 gold ducats per month.
+He had no financial problems at this time either, because he arrived in Padua with "an entourage befitting his dignity and status."